palmagro/ggq/README.md

 qs = Qsystem(7474,"neo4j","******")
 ```

-As an example, we evaluate if subgraph "s4" matches with PQG "q7"...
+As an example, we evaluate if subgraph "s4" matches with GGQ "q7"...

 ```python